Atelier Crenn

 Atelier Crenn (/fr/) is a French restaurant in the Cow Hollow neighborhood of San Francisco, California.
 Opened in 2011 by Dominique Crenn and Juan Contreras, the restaurant became the seventh restaurant in the San Francisco Bay Area to be awarded three Michelin stars by the Michelin Guide in 2018.

 History

 Course number six at Atelier Crenn, called "The half moon, silky and smoky".
 This is a charred onion soup.

 Atelier Crenn opened in January 2011.
-The restaurant is an homage to chef Dominique Crenn's father.
+The restaurant is a homage to chef Dominique Crenn's father.